Joy Hofmeister: Campaign finance investigation

-Hofmeister was arrested in 2016 and charged with conspiracy and campaign finance violations in Oklahoma County.
-She denied wrongdoing and said: "I will vigorously defend my integrity and reputation against any suggestion of wrongdoing...
+Hofmeister was arrested in 2016, and charged with conspiracy and campaign finance violations in Oklahoma County.
+She denied wrongdoing and said: "I will vigorously defend my integrity and reputation against any suggestion of wrongdoing ...
 And I will fight the allegations that have been made against me."
 Oklahoma Democrats, as well as a few Republicans, called for Hofmeister to resign.

 On August 1, 2017, District Attorney David Prater dismissed all charges against Hofmeister.
 Charges against four other defendants were also dropped.
 Hofmeister said, "I knew I was innocent and that I had conducted myself appropriately, and I am happy that this day has come."
-Prater confirmed in 2018 that the charges "will not be revived...
+Prater confirmed in 2018 that the charges "will not be revived ...
 There is nothing there to look at."

 2018 campaign

 Second term

 The conservative Thomas B. Fordham Institute rated the Oklahoma ESSA accountability plan, included in "Oklahoma Edge," among the highest in the nation.

-Teacher compensation

 In 2018, the Oklahoma Legislature passed House Bill 1010xx, which raised more than half a billion dollars in revenue for the state.
 The landmark legislation, the first to earn the required three-fourths majority in both chambers since 1992, allowed for the first teacher pay raise in 10 years – an average salary increase of $6,100 for certified personnel.
 In addition, all full-time school support staff received a pay increase of $1,250.
 This measure was a significant victory for Hofmeister, who had advocated for competitive teacher pay since first taking office.